Allegheny County Police Department

 The Allegheny County Police Department is a law enforcement agency in Allegheny County, Pennsylvania.
-The department provides law enforcement services to County property, including the Pittsburgh International Airport, the Allegheny County Airport, and various parks, as well as contract services to the borough of Wilmerding.
-It also provides assistance to all municipal law enforcement agencies, and generally investigates all serious crimes, such as homicide, except in the City of Pittsburgh.
+The department provides law enforcement services on County property, including the Pittsburgh International Airport, the Allegheny County Airport, and various parks.
+Between 2017 and 2021, the ACPD was contracted by the borough of Wilmerding.
+It also provides assistance to all municipal law enforcement agencies in the County, and generally investigates all serious crimes, such as homicide, except in the City of Pittsburgh.

 History

 The Allegheny County Police Department was established in 1932 by an act of the Allegheny County Board of Commissioners and the Pennsylvania Legislature.

 Organization

 The executive of the Allegheny County Police Department is the Superintendent, who is appointed by the County Executive, and assisted by two Assistant Superintendents.
-The current Superintendent is Coleman McDonough, since June 2016.
+The current Superintendent is Christopher Kearns, since March 2021.
 The department is in turn divided into two Divisions, each commanded by an Assistant Superintendent.

 Uniformed Division

 The Uniformed Division is primarily responsible for patrol of the Pittsburgh International Airport, Allegheny County Airport, nine county parks and several other county facilities and buildings.